The Only Festival Survival Guide You’ll Ever Need

 -Bandaids – Seriously just stuff 20 bandaids in your backpack.
 You’ll thank me later.

 -Hat/Sunglasses – These were the only pair I wore all weekend!

--Bandana – I can’t speak for other festivals, but Coachella is literally in the middle of a desert, and the dust can get insane.
+-Bandana – This festival is literally in the middle of a desert, and the dust can get insane.
 You may have seen photos of people wearing these around their necks and thought they were solely a fashion statement, but they’re actually to prevent so much dust/dirt from filling up your nose and mouth when you walk around!

 -Period Products – Self explanatory, but the last place you want to be when mother nature strikes is the middle of a desert with nothing but port-a-potties.
 Even if you’re not expecting it, pack some extra goods and help a sista out!

 -Sunscreen – squeeze-tube only!
 It’s hot my friends.